 “Or if you say to him/her, Hey, (even though) I am doing a very sexy scene with this very sexy girl/boy, I love you and I’m going to be thinking of you when I am rolling around in bed with this person!”

 [Photo: with Jonathan Rhys-Meyers in “Match Point”, 2005]

 ~ ~ ~

-Kristin Kreuk has talked about shyness, being a “self-described introvert” according to some writers, and feeling like an outsider – qualities shared with many creative and talented people.
+Kristin Kreuk has talked about shyness, about being a “self-described introvert” according to some writers, and feeling like an outsider – qualities shared with many other creative people.

-She admits girls in high school didn’t like her:
+She recalls that other girls in high school didn’t like her: